Texas Ranches

 • Cross pillar navigation supports editorial to commerce flow

-Measurement Framework
+Measurement framework

-Success is measured by:
+Success is evaluated through:

-• Inventory sell through rate
+• Inventory sell-through rate

-• Partner renewal percentage
+• Partner renewal rate

-• Editorial to commerce conversion flow
+• Editorial-to-commerce conversion flow

-Key Learnings
+Key learnings

-Taxonomy is a strategic product decision, not a CMS detail.
+I treat taxonomy as a strategic product decision, not a CMS detail.

-Revenue systems benefit from constraint as much as UX does.
+I saw that revenue systems benefit from constraint as much as UX does.

 Scalable platforms are governance systems, not interface systems.